 As a premier fire protection and life safety solutions company, Fire & Life Safety America understands and respects the regulatory procedures of the healthcare industry and the steps taken towards compliance.
 FLSA’s service team meets quarterly with our clients to review their reports and provide supporting documents for The Joint Commission binders.
 This attention to customer support and detail is what differentiates us from other fire protection companies.

 Need to Speak with a Hospital Protection Expert?

 Director of Healthcare Solutions

-Mark joined FLSA in January 2008 to help build the Service Division in Virginia and now serves as company leader in healthcare markets.
+Mark joined FLSA in January 2008 to help build the Service Division in Virginia and now serves as a company leader in healthcare markets.
 Mark earned his Certified Healthcare Operations Professional certificate from DNV GL in 2018 and also attends continuing training seminars held by NFPA, The Joint Commission, and ASHE.
-Mark has over 20 years of industry experience, prior to joining FLSA he worked at Cintas for 10 years in their Facility Services division.
+Mark has over 20 years of hospital and healthcare industry experience, prior to joining FLSA he worked at Cintas for 10 years in their Facility Services division.
 He graduated from Longwood College in 1998 with a BA in English.
 At home, Mark enjoys spending time on his farm with his wife and 6 children, coaching soccer, and volunteering in the community.

 or call 804.222.1381